LucianaCHA/cursoPython/README.md

 ## How to use it?

 The main objective of this repo is to document some highlights of the classes I've taken for future reference.
-As well, hopelly it will be helpful to other developers starting their Python learning.
+As well, hopelly it will be helpful to other developers starting their pythonist learning.
 On the other hand it contains practice exercises, in many of them I setted out to go a step beyond what was requested in the assignment.
 For example modularizing from the very beginning, making some validations of data and handling errors , all of these are good practices that I apply in my daily work.

 ## Finally